How Many Meters Are In 400 Centimeters

 Q: Are there any online tools or calculators to help with metric conversions?

 A: Yes, many websites and apps offer metric conversion calculators.
 These tools can be helpful for checking your work or for quickly performing conversions.
-However, it's still important to understand the underlying principles to be truly proficient.
+On the flip side, it's still important to understand the underlying principles to be truly proficient.

 Q: Why is the metric system preferred in science and engineering?